Coronavirus digest: Children given wrong vaccine in Germany | DW | 20.12.2021

 The man who died had not sought medical treatment for his illness and died within two weeks of taking his first dose.

-South Korea's President Moon Jae-in said Monday that hospitals must dedicate more beds and resources for the treatment of COVID patients in the country.
-Authorities imposed tougher social distancing rules earlier this month because of a surge in infections, and a little after a month after relaxing rules and adopting a 'living with COVID-19' policy.
+In South Korea, President Moon Jae-in said Monday that hospitals must dedicate more beds and resources for the treatment of COVID patients.

+Authorities imposed tougher social distancing rules earlier this month because of a surge in infections, after relaxing rules a month earlier and adopting a "living with COVID-19" policy.

 The Korean public health agency reported 5,318 new infections and 54 deaths by midnight on Sunday.

-Thailand has approved the BioNTech-Pfizer vaccine for children between five and eleven years of age, the country's Food and Drug Administration said on Monday.
-The Comirnaty vaccine is the first to approved for the age group in the country and would be administered in two 10 microgram doses, 21 days apart, the drug regulator said.
+Thailand has approved the BioNTech-Pfizer vaccine for children between the ages of 5 and 11, the country's Food and Drug Administration said on Monday.
+The Comirnaty vaccine is the first to be approved for the age group in the country and would be administered in two 10 microgram doses, 21 days apart, the drug regulator said.

-Relatedly, Thailand is also considering mandatory quarantine for foreign visitors after having detected one case of locally transmitted infection from omicron.
-The country has reported more than 60 cases of omicron so far.
+Thailand is also considering a mandatory quarantine for foreign visitors after having detected one case of locally transmitted infection from omicron.
+The country has so far reported more than 60 cases of omicron.

 rm/rt (Reuters, AP)